 Pearl of Hope #4: Tanning and head shaving will diminish the baldness if you are past Norwood 5.
 If you are black, nobody will notice if you just shave your head.

 Darker skinned men fare better than milky whites with total baldness.
 Nobody makes much fuss over black dudes who shave their heads unless it is to say how good they look.
+(Steve Harvey is killin it).
 This is because the dark skin keeps the eye on the face instead of the whole head.
 If you are white and can tan, do it.
 Don’t use a bed though.
 Get a high quality spray tan.
 The UV light from the bed will cause aging and sun-related skin diseases (keratosis/cancer).
 If you are ginger, you are fucked.
-If you shave your head, you’ll look like a big, pink walking dick.
+A ginger man with a shaved just looks like a big, pink walking dick.

 Pearl of Hope #5: There are a very slim minority of women who have a strong preference for bald men.

 I have no scientific basis for this, just experience and observation.
 Every single woman I’ve had with a preference for bald men had either a totally bald father or an absent father.
 I know that it reeks of confirmation bias, but please be observant and report back.
 That is how science begins.
 Unfortunately, the absent father ones are good only to lay, not for commitment.
 They never work out as girlfriends.
 They are always needy and possessive because they need daddy to hang around and experience severe anxiety if he doesn’t.
 Not saying that with darkness in my heart, just being practical.

 Pearl of Hope #6: With great due diligence, a high-quality transplant is possible.